-Last weekend we stayed at the super luxurious & stylish Le Meridien Vienna (watch out for our review!) for a long weekend break to explore Vienna’s winter markets and loved every minute of our time at the hotel and Vienna.
+Last weekend we stayed at the super luxurious & stylish Le Meridien Vienna for a long weekend break to explore Vienna’s winter markets and loved every minute of our time at the hotel and Vienna.
 At The Luxury Editor we love to find out more about the people behind the brand so in this posting we interview Gabriela Benz General Manager of Le Meridien Vienna who is responsible for keeping the hotel running like clockwork and has been the driving force in the new multi million Euro renovation.

 Le Meridien Vienna has recently undergone a stylish refurbishment.
 Please tell us more about this.